 2010 - 2011 Great Year for Conservation

 In 2011, the District was able to recharge more water than in the last 20 years.
 Approximately 55,000 acre-feet were recharged.
 This was possible because of the operating agreements and renewed relationships with water agencies in the basin, above average precipitation, and a basin that could hold the water recharged.
 The District cleaned the basins in advance of the flows and was ready to get this valuable water into the ground for storage.
 The water recharge is the third highest in the 100-year history of the District.
 However, despite the historic cuts to the budget, the cost of basin cleaning and maintenance required rate increases to avoid seriously depleting reserves.
 Despite unanimous support for the increases, 2010 and 2011 were deficit years financially for the District.

 2012-2013 - Refining Governance, Stabilizing Finances and Strategic Planning

-The District had the great need and the opportunity to stabilize its revenue with producer supported rate increases to fully fund its Ground water Recharge operations as well as changes in mining agreements to stabilize the Land Resources Enterprise.
+The District had a great need and the opportunity to stabilize its revenue with producer supported rate increases to fully fund its Groundwater Recharge operations as well as changes in mining agreements to stabilize the Land Resources Enterprise.